zephinzer/codepr.ac/README.md

 #### Digital Ocean account

-Sign up for an account at [https://digitalocean.com](https://digitalocean.com).
+Sign up for an account at [https://m.do.co/c/c3b62cf39c7c](https://m.do.co/c/c3b62cf39c7c) (*that's my referral code so that this project may be slightly easier on my pockets*, if you would rather not (cues sad face), you can also sign up from [https://digitalocean.com](https://digitalocean.com)).

 #### Terraform